• Skip to primary navigation

 Borders of the Future

-The Covid-19 pandemic exposed and exacerbated bottlenecks, while also spurring innovation and suggesting opportunities for improvement.
-In addition, technologies (especially in terms of data analytics and scanning) have continued to evolve rapidly.
-This project will take stock of these developments, reflect on how the most leading-edge innovations could reshape the borders of the future, and learn from international examples that suggest lessons for the United States.
+The pandemic exposed and exacerbated bottlenecks, while also spurring innovation and suggesting opportunities for improvement.
+In addition, technologies (especially in terms of data analytics and scanning) are evolving and being applied.
+The team took stock of these developments, and reflected on how leading-edge international innovations suggest lessons for the United States.

-Findings from this project are designed to provide DHS and other trade stakeholders with ideas they can use to develop a vision for a more effective use of data to enhance border security.
-The project will Create a catalogue of global leading-edge practices to serve as a reference point.
-Create a positive vision of the future port to help focus priorities and identify barriers to change.
+The final report serves as a reference document, while discussions among the research group, DHS, CBTS, and port operators served as testing grounds for ideas.
+Findings from the report are designed to provide DHS and other trade stakeholders with ideas they can use to develop a vision for a more effective use of data, to enhance border security.
+The project created a catalogue of global leading-edge practices to serve as a reference point while also creating a positive vision of the future port, to help focus priorities and identify barriers to change.

 Project Lead Migration Policy Institute